What makes New Hampshire worth planning carefully

 Common mistakes and the easiest ways to avoid them

-A smart sample trip structure
+A smart sample New Hampshire trip structure

 Day 1